GoogleCloudPlatform/runtime-builder-java/README.md

 | artifact | string |  Discovered based on the content of your build output | The path where the builder should expect to find the artifact to package in the resulting docker container.
 This setting will be required if your build produces more than one artifact.
 | build_script | string | `mvn -B -DskipTests clean package` if a maven project is detected, or `gradle build` if a gradle project is detected | The build command that is executed to build your source |
 | jetty_quickstart | boolean | false | Enable the [Jetty quickstart module](http://www.eclipse.org/jetty/documentation/9.4.x/quickstart-webapp.html) to speed up the start time of the application (Only available if the jetty runtime is selected).

+The settings in app.yaml and the command line share the same names.
+For example, `--jdk=openjdk8` can be included in the `args:` section of [java.yaml](java.yaml).
+If a setting is provided in both app.yaml and the command line, the setting from the command line will be used.
 ### Sample app.yaml
 ```yaml
 runtime: java